Komodo/komodo-website/src/pages/blog/2014-02/new-website-launched.html.md

 ## *Contest Update*

-We've selected our [first winner]!
-There are still 2 copies left to win so it's not too late to participate!
+We've selected our [first winner] and second winner!
+There is still 1 copy left to win so it's not too late to participate!